 Newsweek recently published an article about the benefits of looking good in the modern-day workplace.
 And in the words of a New York recruiter, “This is the new reality of the job market,” says one New York recruiter, who asked to have her name withheld because she advises job candidates for a living.
 “It’s better to be average and good- looking than brilliant and unattractive.”
 You can read the full article here: The Beauty Advantage

 Unfortunately, the world we live in is based upon a modest degree of superficial opinions.
 But this truly has persisted for many reasons since the dawn of human civilization — this is only the most modern version and permutation.
 People often choose their partners, employees, or friends based upon genetic code.
 Indicating what “traits” have been the most successful over the ages.

-Over the past several years, I have seen an increase in the number of patients who lost their jobs as a result of the economy and came to my office looking for a way in which they can be more competitive and look “younger.”
+Over the past several years, I have seen an increase in the number of patients who lost their jobs due to the economy and came to my office looking for a way in which they can be more competitive and look “younger.”
 There is a proven unconscious bias that people will more likely select a less qualified, more attractive candidate for a position.
-Certain cosmetic procedures can help individuals look younger, more vibrant, and possibly help someone successfully reenter the workplace.
+Specific cosmetic procedures can help individuals look younger, more vibrant and possibly help someone successfully reenter the workplace.

 It is interesting how little this has changed over the years — I only disagree with the example they used for the present day.
 What do you think?

 *The content in this blog is developed to spread the awareness towards plastic surgery.
 Our blog is not intended to serve as a replacement for an actual in-office consultation with Dr. Marin.
 As such, the information within this blog reflects the unique cases of our individual patients.